TusharRaturi/SocialNetwork/README.md

 The input (of the network) was taken through a CSV file.
 I took the permission from my team members to open source the project.

-The programmers involved were (lexicographically):- Shubham Dobhal
+The programmers involved were (lexicographically):- Shubham Dobhal,
-Sonali Goel
+Sonali Goel,
-Tushar Raturi
+Tushar Raturi,
-Vibhu Jugran
+Vibhu Jugran,
-Vidit Rawat
+Vidit Rawat,